 The processing of a patent application takes between 1 and 3 years.
 A patent application can be filed by fax or mail, or you can go to the USPTO website and file it online.
 The USPTO’s website also includes the most up-to-date filing resources and information on what is expected of an application.

 If you need help with filing your patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.